 8. DISCLOSURE OF INFORMATION

-8.1 CPA Café or its directors, may, from time to time, disclose to the Affiliate certain information relating to CPA Café ‘s business or to CPA Café ‘s customers, affiliates, subsidiaries, Affiliates, agents, or employees; business and marketing plans, strategies and methods which may not be standard industry practice or which are not generally known in the industry; or studies, charts, plans, tales or compilations of business and industrial information acquired or prepared by or on behalf of CPA Café (all collectively referred to as the “Confidential Information”).
-The Affiliate acknowledges that Confidential Information will be provided at the sole discretion of CPA Café, and nothing in this Agreement obligates CPA Café , its directors, agents or employees to disclose or grant to the Affiliate access to any Confidential Information.
+8.1 CPA Café or its Clients, may disclose to the Affiliate certain information relating to CPA Café‘s and the Clients’ customer’s personal information (PII), Client’s data, business and marketing plans, strategies and methods; or studies, charts, plans of business and industrial information acquired or prepared by or on behalf of CPA Café and the Clients (all collectively referred to as the “Confidential Information”).
+The Affiliate acknowledges that Confidential Information will be provided at the sole discretion of CPA Café, and nothing in this Agreement obligates CPA Café and its Clients to disclose or grant to the Affiliate access to any Confidential Information.

 8.2 Unless expressly authorized in writing by CPA Café, the Affiliate covenants and agrees:

 (a) to use the Confidential Information only for the purposes expressly contemplated in this Agreement; and